awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 To access the AWS Health console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the AWS Health resources in your AWS account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.

-To ensure that those entities can still use the AWS Health console, you can attach the following AWS managed policy, [AWSHealthFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSHealthFullAccess)\.
+To ensure that those entities can still use the AWS Health console, you can attach the following AWS managed policy, [https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSHealthFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSHealthFullAccess)\.

-The AWSHealthFullAccess policy grants an entity full access to the following:
+The `AWSHealthFullAccess` policy grants an entity full access to the following:
 + Enable or disable the AWS Health organizational view feature for all accounts in an AWS organization
-+ The Personal Health Dashboard in the AWS Health console
++ The AWS Personal Health Dashboard in the AWS Health console
 + AWS Health API operations and notifications
 + View information about accounts that are part of your AWS organization
 + View the organizational units \(OU\) of the management account